B1naryDrag0n/DwagonStrim/Minecraft/MinecraftServer.md

 ### Graphics

+Note: none of the graphics stuff is required to play on the server.

 If you have seen me screenshare Minecraft and you would like your game to have a similar look, you need to add [**Optifine**](https://optifine.net/downloads) (which is already included in the mods folder available on this repo...you are welcome :3).

 You then need to download [**Sildur's Vibrant Shaders**](https://www.curseforge.com/minecraft/shaders/sildurs-vibrant-shaders) and put the downloaded zip file in the **shaderpacks** folder of your Minecraft installation.